KDE/digikam-doc/main_window/image_view.rst

     The digiKam Advanced Rename Tool Dialog

-The renaming pattern can be customized with the **Renaming Options** collection on the bottom which contains the original file name, file extension, owner and group, directory, a dialog for defining a sequence number, and a dialog for adding date and time information, either fixed or based on the time information written by the camera into the image file.
+The renaming pattern can be customized with the **Renaming Options** collection on the bottom which contains the original file name, file extension, owner and group, directory, a dialog for defining a sequence number, and a dialog for adding date and time information, either based on a fixed date or based on the time information written by the camera into the image file.
 Each option appended to the renaming pattern can be customized with the **Modifier** button on the right side of the renaming pattern editor.

 .. figure:: images/mainwindow_advanced_rename_number.webp
     :alt: